 on my decision to pursue a career in in Intellectual Property law.

-As a registered Patent Attorney with over 16 years of experience in the
+As a registered patent lawyer with over 16 years of experience in the

 field of Intellectual Property, I can guide you through the process of protecting your invention, transitioning it from a concept to a working prototype, and monetizing the final product.
 Don't hesitate to contact me for a free initial strategy meeting.